MasterKuby/SonicFreeFuture/README.md

 This project is non-commercial and is not affiliated with or endorsed by SEGA in any way.
 ********
 # Collaborators
+Don't worry about discord-RPC dll binary change, that's normal.
+When project is opened it changes then when closed it changes back.

 When naming branches, use this scheme...

 [branch type]/[stuff in branch]